 Lilly's Leaf Farm is a family owned grass fed beef farm that has been in the family since the late 1800's.
 We provide 100% grass fed and grass finished beef.
 We are located in beautiful Bellville, Texas between Highway 290 and I-10 only 30 miles from Houston, College Station, and The Woodlands.
 Our location enables us to supply families with lean, flavorful grass fed and grass finished beef.

 At this time we offer pre-ordered whole, halves, and split sides.
-The charge is $4.00 per pound based on the hanging carcass weight.
-The cost of processing the beef is not included in the cost.
+The charge is $5.50 per pound based on the hanging carcass weight.

 From birth our cattle thrive on our native grasses.
 Through pasture rotation, our cattle maintain great condition.
 We handle our cattle with low-stress methods and only raise docile animals.